-Documenting Student Hours - All service-learning courses and service-learning/internship courses must be documented in LOCUS as part of substantiating students' fulfillment of the university's Engaged Learning Requirement.
+Documenting Student Hours - All service-learning courses and service-learning/internship courses must be documented in LOCUS as part of the university's Engaged Learning Requirement.
 All service-learning courses require that students serve a minimum of 20 hours with a community partner or on a classroom project, education campaign, or research study.
-Faculty can ask students to complete a StudentHoursLog in order to document the successful completion of the requirement.
-Once students have completed their minimum number of hours and any assignments, faculty should go into LOCUS and approve the completion of the engaged learning requirement.
+Faculty can ask students to complete a Student Hours Log in order to document completion.

 Site Agreement - The Learning Agreement 2020-2021 consists of two pages.
 Page One is signed by the student and left with the community supervisor; it documents the student's commitment and contains information about the class in which the student is enrolled.
 Page Two documents the agreement between the student and the community organization supervisor.
 The supervisor signs the form during the student’s orientation.
 The form is then returned to the faculty member.

 Project Documentation - In placement model classes, where individual students are required to secure their own service sites, students are also responsible for creating an individual engaged learning record in LOCUS.
 Instructions for creating this record are available here - Student LOCUS Engaged Learning Tutorial.